researcherben/structural-simulation-toolkit/README.md

     sst build/sst-elements/src/sst/elements/simpleElementExample/tests/test_simpleLookupTable.py
     sst build/sst-elements/src/sst/elements/simpleSimulation/tests/test_simpleCarWash.py

-Each of the .py scripts is a configuration for a simulation.
+Each of the .py scripts is a configuration for a simulation (SST jargon: "Project Driver file").
 The components are compiled from .cc and .h file.
 All of the examples are a single isolated component.
 (Nothing demonstrating a link?)